-It’s a useful resource on its own and even more valuable when used alongside Dr. Chuck’s popular course, Python for Everybody (available on Coursera).
+It’s a useful resource on its own and even more valuable when used alongside Dr. Severance's popular course, Python for Everybody (available on Coursera).

-At the time of writing, you can download a free electronic version of Python for Everybody at py4e.com.
+TIP: At the time of this writing, you can download a free electronic version of Python for Everybody at py4e.com.

 Best introduction to SQL

 This is so much more than a book.
 When you buy this book on Structured Query Language (SQL), you get access to a sample database and SQL browser app, so you can put what you’re learning into action right away.
 You’ll also get lifetime access to a host of digital tools—workbooks and reference guides among them—to complement your learning.